Thomas C. Anderson: Death and legacy

 Because in 1917 the axe fell on the first legal red light district in the United States.
 In August of that year, Secretary of the Navy Josephus Daniels ordered that Storyville be closed down for good.
 Tom Anderson, now in his sixties, was still the owner and operator of his restaurant and bar on North Rampart Street, but the flush times had come to an end.
 But even that got him in trouble with the law around the year 1920.
-He was charged with operating a “lewd establishment” within in ten miles of a military base, and having forty “known prostitutes” working on any given night.
+He was charged with operating a "lewd establishment" within ten miles of a military base, and having forty "known prostitutes" working on any given night.
 He denied all charges, saying that he had been in the restaurant business since 1892, and had a lawful license to run his establishment.
 Ending in mistrial, the story was in all the newspapers, but those would be the last headlines for Tom Anderson, and the last of his known associations with prostitution and the saloon business.

-In 1928, he suffered a serious illness, and began to feel remorse and repentance on the life he had led before, attending Church regularly and giving money to charity, and even marrying his long time partner Gertrude Dix, before passing away in 1931.
+In 1928, he suffered a serious illness, and began to feel remorse and repentance on the life he had led before, attending church regularly and giving money to charity, and even marrying his longtime partner Gertrude Dix, before dying in 1931.
 But even in his death the problems of his old life never went away.
 In his will he had given all his money and assets to his newly married wife, a sum of 120,000 dollars, but his daughter from his first wife, one Irene Delsa, who married George Delsa a former manager of his Rampart Street establishment, questioned the will on the grounds of the state concubinage law, saying that Tom and Gertrude had never been legally married.
-Gertrude eventually settled with his daughter giving her half of the estate, and living out her days in an elegant house in the French Quarter of New Orleans until she died in 1961.
+Gertrude eventually settled with his daughter, giving her half of the estate, and living out her days in an elegant house in the French Quarter of New Orleans until she died in 1961.

-At the time of his death the newspapers reported that he was a respected and distinguished citizen without a passable mention of his past life, as the unofficial mayor and political boss of Storyville.
+At the time of his death, the newspapers reported that he was a respected and distinguished citizen without a passable mention of his past life, as the unofficial mayor and political boss of Storyville.
 A man famed for his hospitality and for his ability to cultivate and bring together the denizens of the Fourth Ward, much for his own gain and much for his own pleasure, as Jelly Roll Morton said it best:

 and Tom Anderson, the unofficial mayor of Storyville, had a hand in it all, as he sat in his Saloon at the corner of Customhouse and Basin, entertaining his friends and helping out strangers, running his businesses, and controlling all the vice that came through the district they once called "Anderson County."